-I am a Reader in Occupational Therapy, Life Balance & Wellbeing in the School of Health Care Sciences at Cardiff University in Wales in the UK.
+I am a Professor in Occupational Therapy, Life Balance & Wellbeing in the School of Health Care Sciences at Cardiff University in Wales in the UK.
 Over the last 10 years my research interests have become focused on the meaning and experience of lifestyle balance and my PhD specifically studied the influences of paid work on finding balance in everyday life.
 It is perhaps unsurprising to most of us that the notion of a sense of balance in either time or energy use is out of sync in our everyday lives but the question as to why is something that is rather more complex and sadly is a question that is rarely asked, let alone answered.

 It is these very interesting and complex issues that I continue to explore in terms of life balance and I have shared my findings in several papers presented at conferences around the world.
 Topics have included the social influences of the value of paid work and the notion of ‘busyness’ in everyday life to a broader sense of balance beyond just social structures to connect with the natural world on which we all rely for survival; an ecological balance if you like.
 Abstracts for these and other papers can be found at the Cardiff University repository here.
 A list of publications and abstract can also be found on the page here.